magiclabs/example-11ty/README.md

 `npm start`

 # Tutorial
-🪄 For a step-by-step tutorial on how to integrate Magic with Stripe: [https://magic.link/posts/magic-11ty](https://magic.link/posts/magic-11ty). 🍰
+🪄 For a step-by-step tutorial on how to integrate Magic with 11ty: [https://magic.link/posts/magic-11ty](https://magic.link/posts/magic-11ty). 🍰